Rustproofing your car in Canada goes beyond keeping your ride aesthetically appealing.

 Rustproofing a car is the process of preventing rust through specific chemical applications and services.
 The protection against rust and corrosion is achieved by applying a barrier between the vehicle's body and external elements.
 Depending on the type, it can be used all over your car or only on the underside.
 It can last up to two years on your vehicle when rustproofed correctly.

 It is highly recommended to have a used car rustproofed.
-Applying car rust-proof protection can limit further exposure to the elements and rust spreading.
-Consider how long you plan on keeping the vehicle– if you’re thinking long-term, rustproofing is great.
+Applying car rust-proof protection can help limit further exposure to the elements and prevent rust from spreading.
+Consider how long you plan to keep the vehicle – if you’re thinking long-term, rustproofing is a great option.
 If it’s a temporary vehicle, rustproofing may not be worth it.

 If costs are the main concern for not getting your car rustproofed, consider these other benefits that bring value to your vehicle.

 Rust is another name for iron oxide.
 It forms when a metal, such as steel, is exposed to moisture and oxygen for an extended period.
-Salt, climate, and poor maintenance all play a role in creating rust on vehicles in Canada.
+Salt, climate, and poor maintenance all contribute to the development of rust on vehicles in Canada.

 There are three main types of rust on cars: